What is Web3 and how it could transform the internet

-In our hyper-connected world dominated by web connections, it is hard to imagine experts arguing that the internet requires a “massive makeover.”
+In our hyper-connected world dominated by web connections, it is difficult to imagine that there are experts arguing that the Internet requires a “huge remodel.”

 Yet it is precisely this omnipresence that has put more and more technologists to work in what they call a “new phase” of the internet.

-They insist that the one we use is still “second generation” and that it must change to be much smarter; which must evolve to become a “semantic web” that, in addition to being more efficient, offers us more control over our data.
+They insist that this “second generation” internet must change to be much smarter; which must evolve to become a “semantic web” that, in addition to being more efficient, offers us more control over our data.

-It is what they foresee with the arrival of the Web 3.0, which many in the sector consider the “great internet revolution”.
+It is what they foresee with the arrival of the Web 3.0, which many in the industry consider the “great internet revolution.”

 The also called Web3 it will allow machines to interpret a much larger volume of data.
 That will allow us to interact much more deeply with other users from any platform, among other things.